Shanghai Disneyland

 ADVENTURE ISLE

 Adventure Isle is one of the busier lands at Shanghai Disneyland.
 That’s because this area is home to some of the most popular rides of the park: Soaring Over The Horizon and Roaring Rapids.
-The wait time for Soaring climbs to an incredible 180 minutes and the rapids ride has queues of up to 75 minutes, despite the fact that we’re visiting the park during winter.
+The wait time for Soaring climbs to an incredible 180 minutes and the rapids ride has queues of up to 75 minutes, despite the fact that we’re visiting the park in autumn.
 Try to visit these both rides as early as possible or buy a Premier Access pass, which enables you to skip a large part of the line.

 What makes Soaring Over The Horizon that special?
 Does this ride have anything its American counterparts don’t have?
 No, certainly not.
 The setting and the story line differ from the Soarin’-rides at Epcot and California Adventure, but the actual film and the effects are identical.
 I understand why this ride is so popular, though.
 I remember being blown away by my first ride on Soarin’ Over California in 2008, so I guess these Chinese visitors experience a similar feeling today.
 However, I’d never enter a 3-hour queue for this ride.
 Soaring is great, but it has some flaws.
 The pre-show is vague and the overall experience depends heavily on the seat you’re assigned to.
-Only the first row of the middle gate is treated to an unforgettable experience.
-Everyone else should settle with an inferior view, a curved Eiffel Tower and a crooked Taj Mahal.

 Both Soaring Over The Horizon and Roaring Rapids were integrated in Roaring Mountain, the focal point of Adventure Isle.
 This mountain and its waterfall are visible throughout the park and that’s an incredible sight.
 By using the Camp Discovery Challenge Trails, it’s possible to get an up-close look of Roaring Mountain.
 This rope course takes us to mysterious caves and waterfalls.
 It certainly isn’t the most intense rope course in the world, but some adventurous spirit is needed.
 In my opinion, these Challenge Trails shouldn’t be missed.
 It’s fun and Shanghai Disneyland is the only Disney park on Earth with such an attraction.
-Because of its limited capacity, I’d recommend to be there early.

 ENTERTAINMENT